-Developing an interest in politics and debating is a right way to work on these skills.
+Developing an interest in politics and debating is the right way to work on these skills.
 Spend time discussing issues with lots of different people and allow yourself to challenge your assumptions.
 Read lots of great books too to help broaden your horizons.
-This should allow you to perform better in application and interview for your dream role.
+This should allow you to perform better in the application and interview for your dream role.

 4. Lots of Initiative

-Initiative is in high demand no matter what field you want to pursue.
+The initiative is in high demand no matter what field you want to pursue.
 So, to graduate employers, applicants who put themselves forward and willingly show effort also showcase responsibility.
 This is an important trait.
 It shows that an applicant will work hard to ensure the best outcomes.

 Demonstrating initiative shows the beginnings of leadership skills too.
 Ambition is about making decisions and taking ownership of a situation.
 This person will not need to be micromanaged and can help engage others.